ChukwuEmekaAjah/buycoins_python/readme.md

 #### sell
 Sell a cryptocurrency on the Buycoins platform.

 This function takes a single compulsory parameter which is a dict containing the required arguments needed for selling cryptocurrency via the `sell mutation` on the Buycoins API documentation.
 These arguments are: `cryptocurrency`, `price` and `coin_amount` as stated in the main API documentation.
+The `price` field is the `id` of the cryptocurrency price returned from calling `Prices.get` function for the cryptocurrency.

 Just like in GraphQL where you specify the fields you want returned, it accepts an optional fields parameter that's a list.
 If a fields list is not provided, it defaults to returning all the data the `sell mutation` can return.
-The function raises an exception if an invalid `args` field value is provided or required field in the `args` dict is absent or the `fields` property provided contains an invalid field dict.
+The function raises an exception if an invalid `args` field value is provided or required field in the `args` dict is absent or the `fields` parameter provided contains an invalid field dict.

 It returns the transaction details.